mit-ll-responsible-ai/hydra-zen/docs/source/tutorials/hierarchy.rst

    frodo, lvl: 2, has: {'gold': 10, 'weapon': 'stick', 'costume': 'robe'}

 Inspecting the Results
 ----------------------

-To inspect the log written by our app, let's open a Python terminal in the same directory as ``my_app.py`` and define the following function for reading files
+To inspect the most-recent log written by our app, let's open a Python terminal in the same directory as ``my_app.py`` and define the following function for reading files

 .. code-block:: pycon